Self-employed? Here are 7 frequently overlooked ways to make the tax laws work for you

 Expensing

 Also known as the Section 179 deduction, expensing the cost of an asset lets you deduct 100% of the qualifying cost in year one.
-In 2021, up to $1.05 million worth of equipment is eligible for expensing ($1.08 million for 2022).
+You can find the latest dollar limits of equipment eligible for expensing on the IRS website.

 Get your Small Business Tax Deductions Guide